Mohammad-Rahmati/Application_Insights_Demo/README.md

    dotnet add package Microsoft.ApplicationInsights.AspNetCore
    ```
 2. **Configure Application Insights in appsettings.json:**
     Add the following JSON configuration to your ```appsettings.json``` file.
 This configuration includes the connection string with your unique InstrumentationKey, IngestionEndpoint, LiveEndpoint, and ApplicationId.
-Make sure to replace the placeholders with your actual Application Insights values, Note that we are going to use App_Insights instead of ApplicationInsight to prevent any conflicts with other services that use Application Insights and send telemetry automatically.
+Make sure to replace the placeholders with your actual Application Insights values, Note that we are going to use ApplicationInsights to send telemetry automatically.

     ```json
     {
     "Logging": {